Handyman Tool List: Essential Tools Every Handyman Needs

 A set of screwdrivers with various sizes and types (flathead and Phillips) is indispensable.
 You’ll use them for assembling furniture, tightening loose screws, and a variety of other tasks around the house.

-An adjustable wrench, also known as a crescent wrench, is essential for tightening or loosening nuts and bolts.
+An adjustable spanner, also known as a crescent wrench, is essential for tightening or loosening nuts and bolts.
 Its adjustable jaw width makes it versatile for different-sized collated fasteners.

 4. Pliers